OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 sourceCRS and targetCRS members, whereas DerivedCRS point to a Conversion instance (which derives from CoordinateOperation).
 This issue was detected in the ISO-19111 standard.
 The solution adopted here is to use std::weak_ptr in the CoordinateOperation class to avoid the cycle.
-This design artifact is transparent to users.
+This design artefact is transparent to users.

 Another important design point is that all ISO19111 objects are immutable after